-We are registered agents at the F.C.O.
-Legalisation Office in Milton Keynes which we visit every working day and offer you a personal service with a next working day turnaround.
+Since 2008 when the office opened, we have been registered agents at the F.C.O.
+Legalisation Office in Milton Keynes which we visit every working day; we are more than couriers and offer you a personal service with a next working day turnaround.

 “Just wanted to say thank you for the excellent service and to confirm receipt of the apostilles which arrived in Saturday’s post.
 Under the current pandemic with the likely hood of a slow turnaround on documents, I was genuinely surprised and frankly very happy with the results.”A Happy Client

 Notaries, please click on Services for Notaries.
 Here you will find our terms and conditions and charges.

 Members of the Public, the cost starts at £66.00 for an apostille for one document inclusive both of Recorded Delivery return postage and the £30.00.
 Legalisation Office fee, so please go to our Order page and print out and complete an order form which details the cost for up to 10 documents.
 Send your order form to us with your documents.
 After we have checked them we will telephone you for your card details to take payment in order to proceed.

 Please note however, that your document may first of all need to be certified by a Notary Public; a lawyer qualified, licensed and insured to deal with foreign documents.
 If you need the services of a Notary , then please click on the link “Find a Notary” on the top menu.
 Documents such as birth, marriage and death certificates should not need notarisation, as the Registrar is a “Public Official” recognised by the Legalisation Office.
 Other documents, such as educational certificates and Powers of Attorney will definitely need notarising as they will not have been signed by a recognised “Public Official”.